 Sarkozy back at clinic after daughter's birth

-President Nicolas Sarkozy visited his wife Carla Bruni-Sarkozy and the French first couple's newborn daughter in their maternity clinic Thursday, taking a break from the battle to save the euro.
+France's President Nicolas Sarkozy visited his wife Carla Bruni-Sarkozy and the couple's newborn daughter at a Paris clinic on Thursday, describing the birth as a profound but private joy.

-The baby girl was born late on Wednesday, and the 56-year-old president stopped in shortly afterwards after rushing back from talks in Germany on the eurozone crisis.
-He visited again for 50 minutes on Thursday morning.
+The baby girl was born late on Wednesday, and the president -- who missed the birth to attend talks in Germany on the eurozone crisis -- dropped in before midnight and then again for 50 minutes on Thursday morning.

-Asked whether the birth would have an effect on the run-up to next April's presidential election, Defence Minister Gerard Longuet said: "In any event, it will have an impact on Nicolas Sarkozy.
+Asked whether the birth would influence the election, with perhaps a "baby bump" in Sarkozy's polling numbers, Defence Minister Gerard Longuet said: "In any event, it will have an impact on Nicolas Sarkozy.
 He's very happy.

 "A president comfortable in his skin, clear in his head and in his life, is a gift for the country," he added, speaking to the i-Tele news network.